NovDmytro/mvca/README.md

 ## Basic functionality

 ### Output
 To send data from controller to view you need to use Output service.
-To wire cookies use container (add to __construct: `Output $output`)
+To wire output use container (add to __construct: `Output $output`)
 ```
 $this->output->load(
 string 'route',